isomerpages/moe-cjc/_news/2026/CJC Congratulates the Class of 2025.md

 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/CLAIRE_TAN_website.jpg">
 </div>
 <p>Claire works hard and has improved tremendously in her studies since she
 started her journey in CJC.
-She is a very mature individual who has grown in confidence, particularly in seeking help when needed.</p>
-<p>Apart from academics, Claire has demonstrated exceptionally good leadership
+Apart from academics, Claire has demonstrated exceptionally good leadership skills.
-skills.
 Positioned the Vice-president of the Catholic Activities wing in the Students’ Council, she contributed to the organisation and execution of events like Racial Harmony Day among others.
 To acknowledge her leadership and commitment, she was awarded the Flame Scholarship.&nbsp;</p>
 <p>Claire also has quite a vibrant service-learning journey, showcasing her
 willingness to serve and sincerity in her nature.
 In school, she organised a crochet project, “A Stitch in Time”, during the CJC 50th Anniversary